Minto railway station: History

 Newspaper articles indicate that the rate of firewood stored at the station did not decline over the previous years.
-And with Minto Station being no stranger to it, on 12 September 1907, a fire occurred in the sawmill, [again] allegedly started due to a spark from a locomotive located in the railway yard (although an alternate theory is from a "swaggie's" fire).
+And with Minto station being no stranger to it, on 12 September 1907, a fire occurred in the sawmill, [again] allegedly started due to a spark from a locomotive located in the railway yard (although an alternate theory is from a "swaggie's" fire).
 The fire began in a stack of about 150 tons of firewood in the railway yard resulting in over 1500 tons (spread over an acre) of firewood having been burnt.
 The fire required a locomotive with tanks full of water to assist with controlling the blaze which burned for weeks.
 The sawmill ceased operations as a result of this fire.

-From one extreme to another, during March 1913, Minto Railway Station was the scene of a washaway as a result of storms hitting the area.
+From one extreme to another, during March 1913, Minto railway station was the scene of a washaway as a result of storms hitting the area.
 A washaway nearly occurred again in March 1914 where, “The water is over the railway at Minto, and there is a possibility of a washaway occurring if the rain continues.”

-Leading into 1935, Minto Station had a yard, a Goods shed, an engine shed and railway workshop.
+Leading into 1935, Minto station had a yard, a Goods shed, an engine shed and railway workshop.
 The station was a significant point for the loading of milk from the local area where, "in the olden days the whole length of the platform was a line of milk carts backed up waiting for the 'milk' train."

 It appears a significant number of cattle was in the area to produce this milk as, at the time in 1935, Campbelltown Council erected a standpipe and water trough near the station for watering stock.

 Electricity came to Minto in 1935 and the Railway Department soon took advantage of it as it announced on 17 September 1937, that electric lighting was to be installed at the station.
 This followed the announcement by the Railway Commissioners in August 1929 to allow for the electricity main running along the southern line to be, “tapped at Minto to provide current for the town.”

 Station gardens were a long-established tradition for railway stations.
 The Railway Commissioners even established a competition judging the best gardens.
-In 1938, it was Minto Station’s turn to receive a mention having secured, “a Special Prize of £1/1/- for a newly formed garden.”
+In 1938, it was Minto’s turn to receive a mention having secured, “a Special Prize of £1/1/- for a newly formed garden.”